selbyk/tenable-asseessment/Readme.md

  - Decide keeping a timeline is a decent way to show my thought process and to show the learning phase I use on projects what are uncharted territory for me
  - Push the ember stuff to github in case my computer blows up or something
- - Start a new git repository with only the Swagger definition and markdown files so that I can copy over my draft
+ - Started a new git repository with only the Swagger definition and markdown files so that I can copy over my draft
+ - Got the Router documented and working with a hello world route, now I think all that's left is the ElasticSearch client and to define the routes.
+ - I also found a bug in some guy's small project I'm using to generate Bootstrap code from the Swagger specs.
+It's bizarrely tiny and ridiculous.
+2 extra chars in 10000 lines of CSS. -.-' https://github.com/nknapp/swagger-to-html/issues/3

 References Used:
 - [https://nodejs.org/api/](https://nodejs.org/api/)